MohamedElBoutahiri/Trainings/account-service/README.md

-Example of creation of an API REST with Spring Boot
+Creation's example of an API REST with Spring Boot